jseale/autocomplete/README.md

 asapp_autocomplete\documents
 ```

-To view the challenge writeup, cd to `documents`, issue the following
+To view the challenge writeup, cd to `documents`, issue the following,
 and view `writeup.ipynb` in your browser. <br />
 ```
 jupyter notebook
 ```
+The above works if you are running this code locally.
+If the code is on a remote host,
+port forwarding will allow you to view the notebook.

 Choose the `autocomplete` kernel to run code in the notebook.